Dr Annabelle Leong

 (65) 6251 6332(65) 6251 6332

-A Day in The Life of An Ear Nose Throat Specialist (ENT) in Singapore
+A Day in The Life of A Singapore ENT Specialist

 Do you ever wonder what happens in a “typical” day of a top Ear Nose Throat (ENT) specialist in Singapore?
 That’s the funny thing, no day is quite the same for me as an ENT specialist because every patient we see and treat is completely different, even though they might seem to present with the same set of ENT symptoms!
 I see my ENT patients at both Mount Elizabeth Novena hospital and Gleneagles Hospital in Singapore.
 So our patients have the flexibility to be treated at both these easily accessible ENT clinics in Singapore.
 They can also choose where to have their ENT surgery: Some patients prefer Gleneagles Hospital because Gleneagles is closer to their home while others may prefer Mount Elizabeth Novena hospital because it appears newer!